dsummersl/omz-llmhelp/README.md

 ...
 ...

+# notice you don't have to use quotes if you don't want to:
-llmhelp explain how these regexes work
+lh explain how these regexes work

     The provided text shows attempts to use the `find` command with regular expressions to locate files.  `find` itself doesn't directly use regular expressions; it uses shell globbing patterns.
 The patterns `[0-9]*-[0-9]*-[0-